bsc-pm/dlb/doc/user_guide/source/advance_usage.rst

 By having OMPT support, the DLB library can now passively detect the parallel regions of the application and automatically redistribute the CPUs among the other processes.
-The main advantages when using DLB with OpebMP and OMPT support are:
+The main advantages when using DLB with OpenMP and OMPT support are:

 * **The application does not need to be modified with the DLB API:** DLB will